kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 Candidate #4 fails because a thread does not wait until the other thread lowers their flag.
 After some thought (or inspiration) the following scenario can be created to demonstrate how Mutual Exclusion is not satisfied.

-Imagine the first thread runs this code twice (so the the turn flag now points to the second thread).
+Imagine the first thread runs this code twice (so the turn flag now points to the second thread).
 While the first thread is still inside the Critical Section, the second thread arrives.
 The second thread can immediately continue into the Critical Section!

 Time | Turn | Thread #1 | Thread #2
 -----|------|-----------|----------